hosseinihossein/Web-Frontend-Library-Part001/a201cd2afbce24cb4a0f7942c00d1d941/Readme.txt

 - Title: Shopping Card
 - Description: A summary card with an image, name, price, brief description and an add to cart button that can be useful in online shopping websites.
-- Tags: card summary_card shopping
+- Tags: card summary shopping